UAS Wildland Fire Collaborative

 For pilots

 A standardized pipeline behind your aircraft.
 You fly.
 Raw thermal data goes in.
-Calibrated, NIROPS compatible deliverables come out.
-Your data, your name on the product.
+Calibrated, standardized geospatial deliverables come out, ready for GIS teams, NIFC FTP, Intterra, IMTs, and ground resources.
+A templated map carries your name and your logo on the product.

 For decision makers